Buildings That Contain Rent Stabilized Units

 In general, rent stabilized buildings that contain stabilized units:

-There are many exceptions to these rules.
+Also, there are additional exceptions to these rules.
 For instance, if you moved into the apartment before the building was converted to a co-op, the apartment may be stabilized.
 Also, newly constructed buildings that receive 421-a or J-51 tax exemptions may be rent stabilized, even if the rent exceeds the above rent thresholds.

 Our rent stabilized building lists only include buildings whose owners registered with the NY State Homes and Community Renewal (HCR).
 If an owner filed after the lists were compiled or not at all, a building will not be on our lists but may still contain rent stabilized apartments.